Inequity aversion in animals: Macaques

 Macaques are small monkeys that live in hierarchical groups.
 They do not habitually use tools, hunt cooperatively or share food.
 Two out of two studies with macaques found evidence for inequity aversion.
 Massen, Van Den Berg, Spruijt, and Sterck tested 12 long-tailed macaques (Macaca fascicularis) in a tray-pulling experiment with strangers and "friends".

 The researchers hypothesized that friends pay less attention to equity than strangers and thus they predicted no or only a small effect in the friends condition.
 Contrary to their predictions, the macaques responded to inequity in largely the same way with a friend as with a stranger.

 The monkeys only refused food significantly more in the inequity condition when their effort was moderate.
 No effort or a lot of effort (the tray the subjects had to pull towards themselves was counterweighted extra) did not result in higher refusal rates.
 The researchers ruled out that refusal rates were higher due to a contrast effect because each individual monkey only ever received one type of reward.
 No evidence for advantageous inequity aversion was found.

 Hopper, Lambeth, Schapiro, Bernacky, and Brosnan were the first researchers to study the development of inequity aversion in animals.
-They first tested 20 young rhesus macaques (on average 17 months old) and found no difference in refusal rate between inequity and equity conditions.
+They first tested 20 young rhesus macaques (Macaca mulatta) and found no difference in refusal rate between inequity and equity conditions.
 A year later they tested eight of them again and now found them refusing rewards more often in the inequity condition.
-They ruled out refusals being due to the animals being frustrated seeing but not getting the higher-value food.
+They ruled out refusals being due to the animals having been frustrated seeing but not getting the higher-value food.

 Marmosets

-Marmosets are small monkeys that form long-term parental pair bonds.
+Marmosets (Callithrix) are small monkeys that form long-term parental pair bonds.

 In two of three experiments with marmosets evidence was found of inequity aversion.
 Freeman, Sullivan, Hopper, Talbot, Holmes, Schultz-Darken, Williams, and Brosnan found that none of the ten marmosets they tested differed significantly in their rate of refusals among the three task conditions.
 In contrast, Yasue, Nakagami, Nakagaki, Ichinohe, and Kawai did find a difference in their test of six marmosets required to hold a spoon for two seconds to receive a reward.
 The monkeys almost always successfully performed the task when they had observed a partner receiving the same reward, but only in 70% of trials when they witnessed the partner receiving a more attractive reward.
-This high refusal rate was not present in another condition where five other marmosets had been exposed to valproic acid, an epilepsy drug found to increase the risk of autism in humans and used to make rodent models of autism.
+This high rate was not present in another condition where five other marmosets had been exposed to valproic acid, an epilepsy drug found to increase the risk of autism in humans and used to make models of autism.
 This lead the researchers to conclude that inequity aversion stems from weak social motivation.

 Mustoe, Harnisch, Hochfelder, Cavanaugh, and French tested eight marmosets in a tray-pulling experiment, where subjects pulled a tray with food towards themselves and partners.
 They found evidence for inequity aversion in the four male marmosets.
 The males did not avert inequity when paired with strangers.
 The neurohypophysial hormone oxytocin, which has been found to modulate social behavior in primates, did not influence inequity aversion.